Research Interests

 Teaching

-In Spring 2024, I am teaching a course on the History of Russian Culture, with emphasis on alternative perspectives on Russian national myths; Advanced Readings in Russian Literature; and a course on Queer Russians.
+In Fall 2024, I am teaching a course on the History of Russian Culture, with emphasis on alternative perspectives on Russian national myths; Advanced Readings in Russian Literature; and a course on Vladimir Nabokov.